This page was last updated: April 21st, 2022

 These symptoms can also happen in your arm or tummy if that’s where the blood clot is.

-Wearing a brace and not moving your limb can lead to pressure sores or ulcers.
+Wearing a boot or plaster cast combined with not moving your limb can lead to pressure sores or ulcers.
 These are injuries to the skin and underlying tissue caused by prolonged pressure, rubbing or tension.

 They often develop gradually, but can sometimes form in a few hours.

-Take your brace off every day to check your skin.
-Make sure it’s not rubbing.
+If you have a boot, take it off every day to check your skin and make sure it’s not rubbing.

 Sepsis (also known as blood poisoning) is a serious infection that can be life threatening.
 There is no one sign for sepsis so it can be hard to spot.